KauzClay/docs-tap/about-package-profiles.hbs.md

 **Tanzu Developer Tooling:** refers to the developer conventions that enable debugging and Live Update function in the inner loop.

 **Extended Scanning Coverage:** When building container images with the Tanzu Build Service, the Cloud Native Build Packs used in the build process for the specified languages produce a Software Bill of Materials (SBOM).
 Some scan engines support the enhanced ability to use this SBOM as a source for the scan.
 Out of the Box Supply Chain - Testing and Scanning leverages Anchore's Grype for the image scan, which suppports this capability.
-In addition, users have the ability to leverage Carbon Black Container image scans, which also supports this enhanced scan coverage.

 ## <a id='install'></a> Installing Tanzu Application Platform